slinky-snek/portfolio/_posts/2023-07-25-balloon-boppers.md

 <h2>
 Character Setup
 </h2>
 Some snippets from the character and attribute set classes.
 This shows how delegates were setup as hooks for the UI to update.
-Also how Blueprint hooks were setup so classes deriving from the character could be notified of attribute changes.
+Also, Blueprint hooks were setup so classes deriving from the character could be notified of attribute changes.
 Full classes can be found on my github.
 <br>
 <br>
 <br>